|

 To lighten the mood, Denham offers the box office is

-overflowing with cash, and that it will be like
+overflowing with cash and adds it will

 this every night.
 But Ann is still nervous,